 Throughout the years, we’ve all seen endless photos of the Leaning Tower, but to witness it in person was a monumental occasions.
 I was unaware that the Tower stands on a pristine green-expanse inside the medieval walls of the Square of Miracles.
 The piazza is also shared by the white marbled Cathedral of Pisa, the Baptistery – famous for its acoustics, demonstrated by singers daily – and Capuano Monumental Cemetery, made with 53 shiploads of earth brought back from the Hill of Calvary in Jerusalem.

 With a population of 571,026, Málaga lies on the Costa del Sol (Coast of the Sun) in the Autonomous Community of Andalusia, Spain.
 It has long been a vacation destination for British tourists, with many retiring there.
 Today, an estimated 6 million tourists visit the city each year.
-In many respects, people consider the culture, cuisine, history and alluring beaches of Costa del Sol the essence of the real Spain.
+In many respects, vacationers consider the culture, cuisine, history and alluring beaches of Costa del Sol to be the very essence of the REAL Spain.
 If you are not too exhausted from the Feria de Málaga, you can visit the birthplace of Pablo Picasso and the Museo Picasso Málaga, where Picasso’s earlier paintings are on display.
-From the panorama of a hill, I noticed a bullfighting ring, an event in which I’d never experienced.
+From the panorama of a hill, I noticed a bullfighting ring.
 I asked the two Malagueños beside me, if tickets were available.
-Completely out of character, they ignored me.
+Without a look, they ignored me.
 I finally got it: many Spanish people are appalled and ashamed of this cruel and barbarous so called ‘sport,’ where the bull always loses.